 throughout the world.
 The club is primarily run by students and

 staff of Cambridge University, but one does not have to be from the University to join the club.

-- Speaker meetings Fridays in Full Term.
+- Speaker meetings: weekly (usually Fridays) in Full Term.
 Speakers have come

 from Bombardier, GNER, GB Railfreight, and the Talyllyn Railway.

 - Visits have included the Bombardier factory and several mainline depots and signal boxes, as

 well as favourably priced driver experience on a variety of steam and diesel trains.